How Is Olive Oil Made?

 Before the olives are turned into oil, they need to be cleaned.
 This includes removing any leaves, stems, or any other debris, and then washed.
 They’re then sorted based on the olive’s age, quality, and where they came from (either the trees or ground).

-The olives are then turned into a paste, and the method of this varies depending on the country and producer.
+The olives are then turned into a paste, or mash, and the method of this varies depending on the country and producer.
 This step takes place at the mill and may involve a “cold press,” or a “first press.”
 But this phrase can be misleading.

 According to Maki of our Andalusia cooking vacation, “In Spain, PRESSING of olive fruits to obtain Extra Virgin Olive Oil is not permitted under the Health and Hygiene Regulations, so the method used here is EXTRACTION.”
 Extraction involves “crashing” the olives together; put another way, they’re thrown into a machine that is similar to a large blender, skins, stones, and all.